Updated on June 28, 2021

 The DRM technology is also employed by Audible, the renowned industry-dominating audiobook services.
 Audiobooks from Amazon's Audible are all sold with DRM.
-Therefore, you can only open the purchased audiobooks on specific Audible-compatible devices or players unless you can get rid of the DRM.
+As a result, you can only open the purchased audiobooks on specific Audible-compatible devices or players unless you can get rid of the DRM.

-The converter is actually an all-in-one program that is designed to break Audible DRM, Apple Music DRM, as well as iTunes DRM.
-Once you add the DRM-protected files to TuneFab Audiobook converter, the program will professionally strip off the DRM and provide you with multiple output formats for conversion.
-You can simply convert Audible audiobooks to MP3, M4A, FLAC, AAC, AC3, AIFF, and other common audio formats.
+The converter is actually an all-in-one program that is designed to break Audible DRM, split audiobooks, and convert AAX/AA books to common audio formats.
+Once you add the DRM-protected files to TuneFab Audible Converter, the program will professionally strip off the DRM and provide you with multiple output formats for conversion.
+You can simply convert Audible audiobooks to MP3, M4A, FLAC, and WAV for playback on different media devices and audiobook players.

 Also, to ensure you have the optimum playback quality of your audiobooks, the converter allows you to change certain audio parameters according to your preferences.
 For instance, you can alter the bitrate, sample rate, channel, and other output settings with a few clicks.
 For people who care about your audiobook metadata, the converter even builds an ID3 tag editor helping you to keep audiobook information.

-If conversion speed is your top concern, don’t worry, this Audible converter is able to convert Audible AA or AAX audiobooks to other formats with 10X faster speed.
+If conversion speed is your top concern, don’t worry, this Audible converter is able to convert Audible AA or AAX audiobooks to other formats with 60X faster speed.
 That said, an hour-long audiobook can be fast converted to MP3 within minutes.
-However, in order to produce stable results, the Mac version is able to change the speed to 5X faster.
+But be sure to connect with a stable internet once you initiate the conversion process.

 Before we start, here is some information about the format of Audible audiobooks, which should help you decide the transcode method for your Audible audiobooks.